mrapacz/latinizer/README.md

 end
 ```

-For more information read [the docs](https://hexdocs.pm/latinizer)
+To learn more, read [the docs](https://hexdocs.pm/latinizer).

 Should you find missing character mappings or any other problems, feel free to create
-an issue for that, I'll be happy to help.
+issues in the repo for that, I'll be happy to help.